AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

 1. **Employees:**

     1.1.
 Uses Employee class with 4 fields:
-    - ID - 9 digits
+    - ID - 9 digits.
     - Name - a string, can include two words.
+    - Title - Manager, Senior or Junior.
     - Phone - 9/10 digits, can include a `-` after the prefix(2/3 first digits).
     - Birthday - uses the template dd/mm/yyyy.